thenativeweb/buntstift/README.md

 const isSure = await buntstift.confirm('Are you sure?', false);
 ```

-### Selecting from a list
+#### Selecting from a list

-If you want the user to select a value from a list, use the `select` function and provide a `question` as well as a selection of choices:
+If you want the user to select a value from a list, use `select` and provide a `question` as well as a selection of choices:

 ```javascript
 const favoriteColor = await buntstift.select('What is your favorite color?', [